TripleSBinPicking/bin_picking_environment/documentation/Training DOPE.md

 ```bash
 rosrun dope train.py --data /path/to/dataset --object bicycle --outf /path/to/output --epochs 60
 ```
 Once the command is run the AI will start training on the new object.
-After each epoch a `.pth` is created in the directory specified using `--outf`.
-Place the file of the heighest epoch in `Deep_Object_Pose/weights` in order to use it.
+After every epoch a `.pth` is created in the directory specified using `--outf`.
+Place the file of the highest epoch in `Deep_Object_Pose/weights` in order to use it.

 ### Running on Kaggle
 In order to run on Kaggle some modifications will have to be made.
-Some of these modifications are a bit _hacky_, but that is necessary because DOPE is not intended to run on Kaggle.
+Some of these modifications are a bit _hacky_, but this is necessary because DOPE is not intended to run on Kaggle.

 Insert the following code into a Kaggle code field:
 ```python